Bengal bans net services on class 10 board exam days in some areas to stop cheating | Education

 An estimated 6,21,931 girls and 4,96,890 boys will appear for the Madhyamik examination this year.

-The class 10 board examinations could not be held last year due to the COVID-19 situation and candidates were awarded marks based on evaluation criteria formulated by an expert committee constituted by the board.
+In 2021 when the class 10 board exam was not held, candidates were awarded marks based on evaluation criteria formulated by an expert committee constituted by the board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)